Infineon/deepcraft-starter-models/KeywordDetector/README.md

 to prevent that multiple words are in one input time window of the model.
 For the transformation, you need to modify the paths in the Python script (locatied at Tools/prepare_dataset.py).

 You can add more data by recording with your preferred recorder app of the OS, Deepcraft Studio's [Graph UX](https://developer.imagimob.com/data-preparation/data-collection/collect-data-using-graph-ux) with either your Computer mic or an MCU with [Imagimob Streaming protocoll](https://github.com/Infineon/mtb-example-imagimob-streaming-protocol).

+## Taking this model to production

+This model has been fed with a lot of data to make it more comprehensive.
+To take this model to production we recommend the following:
+1. Shortlisting a group of desired keywords, the smaller the list the better so you can focus on ensuring that the selected list is production grade
+2. Change the other classes to negative data so that the model can focus on only learning the selected classes
+3. Utilise the augmentation functionality to make the model more robust.
+We recommend also experimenting with other kinds of augmentation other than what's available in Studio to really bring the performance up
+4. Collect more talking data to make the model more robust (negative data so all the words not in the selected keywords)
+5. Collect more data of the selected keywords from people of different ethnicities, ages and genders

 ## Contents